Mario Vasquez: City planner

 Vasquez began his public service as an entry-level planner for Kansas City in 1997.
 In 2005, he was promoted to Project Manager.
 For 17 years, he was involved in numerous projects, including the city's acquisition and redevelopment of the Linwood Shopping Center on the East Side.

 In 2022, he was appointed Assistant City Manager.
 From August 2023 to May 2025, he also concurrently was Director of City Planning and Development.
 As Assistant City Manager, he oversaw more than in public-private development initiatives and capital projects.
 He led initiatives in comprehensive planning, strategic infrastructure investment, and catalytic economic development.
 As Director of City Planning and Development, the department expanded project services, reduced plan review timelines, increased staff in the permitting division, and reduced inspection delays.
 He became recognized for his collaborative approach and understanding of Kansas City's housing, infrastructure, and development landscape.
-A significant undertaking during this period is the creation of South Loop Park above a section of Interstate 670.
+A significant undertaking during this period is the project launch of South Loop Park above a section of Interstate 670.
 Vasquez acknowledged the complexities, stating, "We're building the plane as we're flying it", and emphasized the initial goal of completing the project by the 2026 FIFA World Cup.